tranjtGCP/Internal-Home-Directory/Project_Management/Project_Description.md

 - Justin Tran (Computer Science), tranjt@mail.uc.edu

 ## Topic:
-Our project is a home inventory system that is simple and deisnged for everyday home use.
+Our project is a simple home inventory system designed for everyday home use.
 Items can be added and removed through the web interface, and can be easily searched and filtered through.
-Our hope is to reduce waste and gamify using items that the user already has.
+A server hosting a SQLite database is used for persistent storage.
+Our goal is to push users to reduce waste through gamification that encourages thoughtful consumption.